mnordhoff/firefox-pin-data/README.md

 Their expiration timestamps were identical to the preceding releases.
 I suspect that 38.0.6 was released immediately after 38.0.5, and 40.0.1 was released immediately before 40.0.2.

-Tor Browser 6.5a3 has yet to be released and is subject to change.

 When releases (usually from different series) are made simultaneously, the `previous_expiration_days` and `previous_release_days` fields can be nonsensical.

 There were several Tor Browser 4.0.x series point releases after 4.5a1, but they didn't support pinning and are excluded.